-For bowel or pelvis treatment, after the first couple of weeks your bowel habits may change, for example your stools may become loose or you may develop diarrhoea.
+After the first couple of weeks of treatment your bowel habits may change, for example, your stools may become loose or you may develop diarrhoea.
 If this happens tell your radiographer and medication can be prescribed for you.

 During treatment you may suffer from lower abdominal pain or discomfort.
 Again tell your radiographer or doctor who may prescribe some pain relief or specialist medication to ease this.